pasviegas/offeround/README.md

 I've pushed both projects in the same repository just for convenience.

-To setup please take a look at the README files inside each project ;)
+To setup, please take a look at the README files inside each project ;)